Crunching Numbers: What Cancer Screening Statistics Really Tell Us

 "We should be teaching residents and medical students how to correctly interpret these statistics and how to see through exaggeration," added Dr. Schwartz.

 Some schools have begun to do this.
-The University of North Carolina (UNC) School of Medicine has introduced a course called the Science of Testing, explained Dr. Russell Harris, professor of medicine at UNC.
+The University of North Carolina (UNC) School of Medicine provides a course called The Science of Testing to its students, explained Russell Harris, M.D., M.P.H., professor emeritus of medicine at UNC.
 The course includes modules on 5-year survival and mortality outcomes.

-The UNC team also recently received a research grant to form a Research Center for Excellence in Clinical Preventive Services from the Agency for Healthcare Research and Quality.
-"Part of our mandate is to talk not only to medical students but also to community physicians, to help them begin to understand the pros and cons of screening," said Dr. Harris.
+The UNC team also received a research grant from the Agency for Healthcare Research and Quality to fund a Research Center for Excellence in Clinical Preventive Services from 2011 to 2015.
+"Part of our mandate was to talk not only to medical students but also to community physicians, to help them begin to understand the pros and cons of screening," said Dr. Harris.

 Drs.
 Schwartz and Woloshin also think that better training for reporters, advocates, and anyone who disseminates the results of screening studies is essential.
-"A lot of people see those [news] stories and messages, so people writing them need to understand," said Dr. Woloshin.
+"A lot of people see those [news] stories and messages, so people writing them need to understand [what cancer screening statistics really mean]," said Dr. Woloshin.

 Patients also need to know the right questions to ask their doctors.
 "Always ask for the right numbers," he recommended.
-"You see these ads with numbers like '5-year survival changes from 10 percent to 90 percent if you're screened.'
+"You see these ads with numbers like '5-year survival changes from 10% to 90% if you're screened.'
 But what you always want to ask is: 'What's my chance of dying [from the disease] if I'm screened or if I'm not screened?'"